-- 1. To what extent do community college transfer students experience horizontal and vertical math course repetition? - a.
-To what extent do horizontal and vertical course repetitions occur at a community college (before transferring) and a university (after transferring)?
+- 1. To what extent do community college transfer students experience horizontal and vertical math course repetition? - i.
+To what extent do horizontal and vertical course repetitions occur at a community college (before transferring) and a university (after transferring)? - ii.

-- b.
 For course repetitions prior to transfer, to what extent do horizontal and vertical course repetitions occur within a single institution or across multiple institutions? - 2.
-Do horizontal and vertical course repetitions vary by students' characteristics (race, age, and gender)? - 3.
-Do horizontal and vertical course repetitions vary by students' college experiences (e.g., financial aid exposure: FAFSA filers status, Pell-grant recipients' status; enrollment status; credit accrual: developmental, core, and field of study credits)? - 4.
-Do vertical and horizontal course repetitions predict transfer students' college outcomes, including earning a bachelor's degree, time to a bachelor's degree, excess credits, and cumulative GPA?
+Do horizontal and vertical course repetitions vary by students' characteristics (race, age, and gender)?

+- 3. Do horizontal and vertical course repetitions vary by students' college experiences (FAFSA filers status, Pell-grant recipients' status, enrollment status, developmental, core, and field of study credits)? - 4.
+Do vertical and horizontal course repetitions vary by college outcomes of students (cumulative GPA, earning a bachelor's degree, graduation delay (time to a bachelor's degree), and excess credits)? - 5.
+How do vertical and horizontal course repetitions predict college outcomes of transfer students (cumulative GPA, earning a bachelor's degree, graduation delay (time to a bachelor's degree), and excess credits)?